Katello/katello-installer/README.md

                   --certs-server-ca-cert ~/path/to/cacert.crt
 ```

-Where the `--certs-server-ca-ca-cert` is the CA used for issuing the
+Where the `--certs-server-ca-cert` is the CA used for issuing the
 server certs (this CA gets distributed to the consumers and capsules).

 For the capsule, these options are passed as part of the